Revolutionary techniques and a wealth of experience has enabled high-precision and high-resolution mammography.

-Our FCR for mammography obtained the Premarket Approval (PMA) from the Food and Drug Administration (FDA).
-The FCR is able to offer the world's top class quality and effective workflow.
-Also, Fujifilm has been contributing to the early detection and treatment of breast cancer through the promotion of the Pink Ribbon campaign by directing women's awareness towards this cancer.
+Our FCR for mammography obtained its Premarket Approval (PMA) from the Food and Drug Administration (FDA).
+The FCR is able to offer world class quality and effective workflow.
+Also, Fujifilm has been contributing to the early detection and treatment of breast cancer through the promotion of the Pink Ribbon campaign by improving women's awareness of this cancer.

 AMULET is the world's first digital mammography system to be equipped with Fujifilm's revolutionary direct conversion flat panel detector (FPD).
 The new FPD has a patented panel structure which features a double layer of amorphous selenium (aSe) that benefits from extremely high X-ray absorption properties.
 This was developed by combining Fujifilm's "Device Development Technology" and "Vacuum Deposition Technology."
 The first layer of aSe efficiently converts X-rays into electrical signals, while the second layer employs unique "Direct Optical Switching” technology that captures higher resolution, and lower noise, images.
 Optical switching replaces the current electrical switches used in conventional TFTs in order to achieve both 50µm pixel size (higher resolution) and low noise mammograms.
 The AMULET FFDM system can show microcalcifications and other abnormalities in greater detail thus improving early diagnosis of breast cancer.